capi-workgroup/problems/capi_problems.rst

 The remainder of this document summarizes and categorizes the problems that were reported on the [`capi-workgroup <https://github.com/capi-workgroup/problems/issues/>`__] repository.
 The issues are grouped into nine categories:

-- API Evolution and Maintenance Process
+- A process for API Evolution and Maintenance
 - API Specification and Abstraction
 - Object Reference Management
 - Type Definition and Object Creation